gchure/phd/_site/src/chapter_03/section_06_IND_mutants.md

 response, we consider two hypotheses in which inducer binding mutations alter either all three parameters or only $K_A$ and $K_I$.

-We made four point mutations within the inducer binding domain of LacI (F161T, Q291V, Q291R, and Q291K) that have been shown previously to alter binding to multiple allosteric effectors [@daber2009a].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We made four point mutations within the inducer binding domain of LacI (F161T, Q291V, Q291R, and Q291K) that have been shown previously to alter binding to multiple allosteric effectors [@daber2009a].
 In contrast to the DNA binding domain mutants, we paired the inducer binding domain mutations